What is a C.R.A.?

 Redevelopment strategies and critical tasks are included in the plan that will enable the City to stimulate and encourage economic development, provide increased public amenities and sufficiently manage redevelopment within the CRA in order to realize the City’s vision and long-term community goals.

 The redevelopment plan can be updated to meet the changing needs of a community.
-The most recent CRA update was in 2012 and can be viewed HERE.
+The most recent CRA update was in 2019 and can be viewed here.opens in a new window

 Who is the CRA?